redtexts/texts/laguerresociale_1978_question_state.md

 It is no longer a matter of liquidating the middle classes or troublesome workers organisations, but of resolving the growing contradiction between the ever increasing influence of the State and its continuing inability to solve social and economic problems: at the social level it isn't succeeding in creating a new organisation of life, purely capitalist and market oriented, unburdened by the old customs and institutions.
 Within the economy, the State, by its very nature blocks the free development of capitalist laws.
 It only softens the squeeze on profitability by aggravating it elsewhere.

 "We are witnessing a curious spectacle.
-Before our eyes are unfolding the preliminaries to communality" [(8)][notes].
+Before our eyes are unfolding the preliminaries to communality"^[Blanqui, "Le Communisme, avenir de la société", in _La Critique sociale_.].
 The question of the appearance of communism -- of the destruction of the obstacles to its functioning -- is thus posed: the insoluble situation created by capitalism requires the transformation of human activity and of the whole of social life.

 ## 18